Thurler/touhou-labyrinth-2-speedrun/enemy/yuyuko.md

 **PHASE 2 - Beauty of Nature**

-Here we simply stackc TRR as high as we can, stopping around 1.2 million for the optimal setup.
+Here we simply stackc TRR as high as we can, stopping around the corresponding threshold for the gems and equip situation for the optimal setup.
 IA pivoting and careful healing/buffing is essential here:

 * Yuuka and Satori spam Beauty of Nature
 * Swap Chen with Sanae